tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 #### 3.1 FF1/FF3 Matmul with 2D Weight Fracturing

-In the case of TG systems, where have have access to a 2D device mesh, we can leverage 2D weight fracturing.
+In the case of TG systems, where we have access to a 2D device mesh, we can leverage 2D weight fracturing.
 For a weight tensor with shape `[1, 1, K, N]`, using 2D weight fracturing on a `(8, 4)` device mesh, the resulting shape on each device would be: `[1, 1, K / 4, N / 8]`.
 In other words, the inner dimension (K) of the matmul is spread out across 4 devices, and to complete the entire matmul operation, a reduction step across the partials is necessary.
 We do this using an all-reduce operation along the 4 devices in `cluster_axis=1` of the device mesh.
 ```py
   w1_out = tt_all_reduce(
       w1_out,